They drank coffee and talked until 9pm, when the restaurant closed.

 Curled up next to Marie, listening to her heart beating, he pictures their future together, and he feels hopeful, for the first time in a long time.

 Because of all the coffee he’d drunk that day, Herrick couldn’t sleep.
 He laid awake for hours.
 Finally, when light began to show through the window, he carefully extricated himself from Marie’s embrace.
-He crept down the stairs, one at a time, trying to keep their creaking to a minimum.
+He crept down the stairs, one at a time, distributing his weight, trying to keep their creaking to a minimum.

 It was 6:30 AM.
 She had bragged about being an early riser, always up by 7.